- Mike Summers

 - In 2003, the Cards set a then-school rushing record while ranking fifth nationally in total offense (488.9) and 10th in rushing offense (228.2).

 - Two offensive linemen, Jason Spitz and Travis Leffew, were All-Conference USA first-team in 2004 and All-Big East first team in 2005.

 - During his tenure, Louisville won the 2004 Conference USA Championship and 2006 Big East title, and played in the 2007 Orange Bowl, 2006 Gator Bowl, 2004 Liberty Bowl and 2003 GMAC Bowl.
 The 2004 and 2006 Cardinal teams both finished ranked No. 6 by AP.

-- The assistant head coach and offensive coordinator at Oregon State (1991-95) for five seasons.
-The Beavers led the Pac-10 in rushing his final four seasons.
+- Oregon State led the Pac-10 in rushing four times under Summers.
 He was named the league's top "Offensive Backfield Coach" in 1993.

 - While offensive coordinator at Northern Illinois for six seasons (1985-90), his offense established 51 school records and seven NCAA marks.